This site requires a more recent version of Adobe Flash Player to function properly.

 3M's Medical And Dental Products Market Share: In order to strengthen its position in the healthcare IT market, 3M acquired Treo Solutions, a healthcare data analytics and business intelligence provider, in April 2014.
 Information technology and analytics are increasingly being used in the healthcare sector, which is encouraging hospitals to invest considerable resources.
 Should this trend continue, 3M's leading position in the market could lead to an increase in its Medical Devices Market Share, from our estimate of about 1.02% to over 1.7% by the end of our forecast period.
 This would lead to a potential upside of about 4% to our current price estimate.

-3M is widely considered one of the most innovative companies in the world.
-33% of the company's sales come from products which had been launched in the prior five years.
-The company's facilities are spread across 38 countries, and it employs close to 90,000 people, including 8,400 researchers.
-The company has benefited from its global footprint, with about two-thirds of its sales coming from international markets as of 2013.
+3M is widely considered one of the most innovative companies in the world, with a third of the company's sales come from products which have been launched in the prior five years.
+The company operates 81 manufacturing facilities in 29 states in the US, and 122 manufacturing and converting facilities in 36 countries outside the US.
+The company has benefited from its global footprint, with 60% of its sales coming from international markets as of 2016.

 We estimate that the Industrial Adhesives and Chemicals business constitutes over 33% of 3M's value, while the Medical Supplies and Dental products division contributes over 22%.
 The following factors are also helping to drive the company's value.